 Ensure the header rests on the ground to take the tension off the lock pins.

-Remove the red hold-down on the draw bar mounting bracket and the red draw bar holder that extends below one of the struts on the left side of the header.
+1. Remove the red draw bar holder that extends below one of the struts on the left side of the header.
 Place in a secure storage location.

 Fig. 45 - Remove Draw Bar Holder